Junior Tupou: Dolphins (2025)

 On 22 December 2023, it was announced that Tupou had signed a three-year deal with the Dolphins from the 2025 season.
 He played two games.

-Sydney Roosters (2025)
+Sydney Roosters (2025-2026)

 In late June 2025, Tupou transferred to the Sydney Roosters.

+Wests Tigers (2026-)

+On 1st July 2026, Wests Tigers announced they had signed Tupou back to the club on a mid-season switch effective immediately.